sodadata/soda-core/docs/README.md

 SQL-based data quality monitoring for Data Engineers

-To protect against silent data issues for the consumers of your data, you should check your data before and after every data pipeline job.
+To protect against silent data issues for the consumers of your data, it's best to check your data before and after every data pipeline job.

 soda-sql offers a declarative way to specify scans.
 During a scan, soda-sql will execute SQL queries on your table and produce metrics.
-Those metrics can be used to check the quality of the data or even stop the pipeline.
+Those metrics can be used to check the quality of the data and even stop the pipeline.

  * Configure what metrics should be computed
  * Stop your data pipeline based on metric tests
  * Add metric configuration files to your version control system
  * Add any custom SQL query metric
- * Collaborate with Analysts and other data roles in your company
+ * Collaborate with Analysts and other data people in your company

 `my_warehouse/my_dataset/scan.yaml` :
 ```yaml